 When people think about investing in precious metals, they typically think gold and silver, but there are other elements in this group that may also deserve your consideration.
-Platinum and palladium are two, in particular, which have gained popularity as an investment option for precious metals enthusiasts.
+Platinum and palladium are two in particular which have gained popularity as an investment option for precious metals enthusiasts.
 Both are classified as precious white metals due to their rarity in the earth’s crust.
 These white metals also have a striking appearance, are highly durable, and have strong industrial uses.

-Platinum has been documented as far back as the 16th century, when Spanish conquistadors stumbled upon mines of platinum in South and Central America.
+Platinum has been documented as far back as the 16th century when Spanish conquistadors stumbled upon mines of platinum in South and Central America.
 Platinum derives its name from the Spanish word platina, which roughly translates to “little silver.”
 Originally considered a nuisance in the search for gold, it was later discovered that this new white metal was actually even rarer than the gold for which they were searching.
-Platinum is corrosion-resistant, extremely durable, and appealing from an aesthetic standpoint.
+Platinum is corrosion-resistant, extremely durable and appealing from an aesthetic standpoint.

 The most common use for platinum is in the automotive industry, where it is used in catalytic converters for primarily diesel engines.
 It is also used in oxygen sensors and other electronic devices which require a hard, corrosion-resistant conductor.
 Platinum is also commonly used in jewelry.
-It is used commonly in the field of dentistry, as well, where its’ density and durability are ideal for tooth repair.
+It is used in the field of dentistry, as well, where it’s density and durability are ideal for tooth repair.
 In recent years, platinum has become increasingly popular as a bullion product for investment, garnering demand for platinum bars and rounds.

 Price charts courtesy of CPM Group

-Palladium was discovered in the early 1800’s.
-Its' name is derived from the asteroid Pallas.
+Palladium was discovered in the early 1800s.
+Its name is derived from the asteroid Pallas.
 Similarly white like platinum, perhaps a shade darker, it shares many of the same properties.
-It is hard, durable, and resistant to corrosion.
+It is hard, durable and resistant to corrosion.
 Although the exact quantity of palladium on the planet is unknown, we do know that it’s more abundant than platinum and gold.

 Somewhat of a poor man’s platinum, palladium is similarly used in the automotive industry in catalytic converters, in this case primarily for gasoline engines.
 It is also used as a corrosive-resistant conductor for electronics.
 Additionally, along with several other metals, it is commonly mixed with gold to create what is referred to in the jewelry industry as “white gold.

 Palladium is usually cheaper than platinum and gold, but still far more expensive than silver or copper.
 As you can see in the chart below, the price ratio of a palladium vs. platinum has varied wildly.

 Price charts courtesy of CPM Group

 |# of Protons

 |# of Neutrons